 3. Journey Maps will be the DEI Tool of the New Decade

 The elephant in the room is that nobody is talking about how journey maps are an obvious way to help put inclusivity and brand intersectionality at the core of any business and its product development process.
 Any user experience (UX) researcher and designer could tell you that creating a journey map means putting your entire customer experience under the microscope -- the good, the bad, and the ugly.
-It’s one of the reasons why insights from journey maps are so invaluable because we believe that when we can uncover the moments where we miss the mark, we also bring the gift of opportunity -- opportunity for our products, brands, and services to better serve the people of our shared world.
+It’s one of the reasons why insights from journey maps are so invaluable because we believe that when we can uncover the moments where we miss the mark, we also bring the gift of opportunity -- an opportunity for our products, brands, and services to better serve the people of our shared world.

 At Key Lime, we encourage leaders of organizations to challenge how they think about inclusive design in their products and services.
 One of the ways we’re helping to make it easier to make a step towards progress is through conducting inclusive UX research and our signature Inclusivity Index which is now a part of the Key Lime Proven Research Process.
 Journey maps are going to be the DEI tool of the new decade, and the new journey mapping platform we’re developing at Key Lime Labs is going to be a core part of that movement.
 Cheers to better experiences, better products, and a world better served!